pyccel/pyccel/tutorial/numpy-functions.md

 # Supported Numpy function by Pyccel

-In Pyccel we try to support the most used Numpy functions by developers.
+In Pyccel we try to support the Numpy functions which developers use the most..
 Here are some of them:

 ## [Norm](https://numpy.org/doc/stable/reference/generated/numpy.linalg.norm.html)